-Foster’s work has centered on subjects from the American South, the arts & humanities, education, and social justice.
-His most recent book, Closed Ranks: The Whitehurst Case in Post-Civil Rights Montgomery, about a police-shooting controversy in the mid-1970s, was published by NewSouth Books in November 2018.
-Foster’s previous book, Children of the Changing South, was published in 2011 and contains memoirs by eighteen writers and historians who grew up in the South during and after the Civil Rights movement.
-His other published books are biographical works on two often-neglected Southerners, The Life and Poetry of John Beecher (Edwin Mellen Press, 2009) and I Just Make People Up: Ramblings with Clark Walker (NewSouth Books, 2009), and a book of poetry, Kindling Not Yet Split (Court Street Press, 2002).
-He also acted as general editor for the place-focused curriculum guide Treasuring Alabama’s Black Belt (Alabama Humanities Foundation/Auburn University at Montgomery, 2009).
-To view Foster’s complete CV of writing credits and related experience, click here.
+Foster’s work has centered on subjects from the modern South, Generation X, the arts & humanities, education, and social justice, especially untold and lesser-known stories.
+His most recent book Closed Ranks: The Whitehurst Case in Post-Civil Rights Montgomery, about a police-shooting controversy in the mid-1970s, was published by NewSouth Books in 2018.
+Foster’s previous book Children of the Changing South, published in 2011, contains memoirs by eighteen writers and historians who grew up in the South during and after the Civil Rights movement.
+Other published books are biographical works on two often-neglected Southerners, The Life and Poetry of John Beecher (Edwin Mellen Press, 2009) and I Just Make People Up: Ramblings with Clark Walker (NewSouth Books, 2009), and a book of poetry, Kindling Not Yet Split (Court Street Press, 2002).
+He also acted as general editor for the place-focused curriculum guide Treasuring Alabama’s Black Belt (Alabama Humanities Foundation/Auburn University at Montgomery, 2009) and wrote the curriculum guide for Alabama in Fourteen Foods (University of Alabama Press, 2019).

-Outside of writing and teaching, Foster’s other interests are Auburn football, his Catholic faith, cooking and eating, craft beers, gardening and urban farming; classic country, rock, and soul music; classic and independent films, family history, social theory and politics.
-Foster likes Levi’s jeans, Liberty overalls, Coca-Cola, Grapico, Miller High Life, George Dickel No. 8, black coffee with honey in it, Chilean cabernets and Argentine malbecs, Widespread Panic, the Allman Brothers, spider lilies, Mexican petunias, and a plate of homestyle food with one vegetable of each color.
-His turnoffs are bottled water, ice-breaker activities, pop country, bell peppers and black olives, sipping lids on coffee cups, traffic, and most of all, rudeness.
+Outside of writing and teaching, Foster is usually either messing around on his guitars, watching old movies, walking his dog, or finding a reason to be outside.
+His other interests are his Catholic faith, cooking and eating, craft beers, gardening and urban farming; classic country, rock, and soul music; classic and independent films, family history, social theory, and politics.
+Foster likes Levi’s jeans and Liberty overalls, a good bacon cheeseburger with Coca-Cola, a cold Grapico on a hot day, Miller High Life and New Belgium Fat Tire, black coffee with a little honey in it, Chilean cabernets and Argentine malbecs, spider lilies and Mexican petunias, 1970s thrillers and blaxploitation films, Grateful Dead live tracks, and a plate of homestyle food with one vegetable of each color.
+His turnoffs are bottled water, ice-breaker activities, pop country, bell peppers, black olives, sipping lids on coffee cups, traffic, waste, and most of all, rudeness.

-*This Foster Dickson is not the Foster Dickson who works in global youth ministry.
+*This Foster Dickson is not the Foster Dickson who works in youth ministry.

 For more information, you can contact him using the form below: